3 Series

 n

-) before computing the sequence of partial sums.
-We still have to use every term a
+) before computing the partial sums.
+The new series must still use every term of

-series.
-Since the resulting sequence of partials sums is likely completely different, we shouldn’t
+the original.
+Since the new sequence of partials sums is likely different, we shouldn’t assume that the

 each negative term: